 In addition, the data collected is both quantitative and qualitative.

 Quantitative data are the numbers.
-Examples of quantitative data are retention rate, overtime, training & development hours per employee which can be found in most HRIS systems.
+Examples of quantitative data are retention rate, overtime, training & development hours per employee which can be found in the company’s employee time tracking software.
 Some other examples are tracking the number of daily employee-client interactions, the number of units an employee produces, etc. These data can be used to rank employees to award bonuses, raises, and promotions for those who excel as well as offer additional training and coaching or discipline employees who are falling short.
+You can learn more on reputable career coaching at https://juliehancoaching.com/.

 Qualitative data are actions and behaviors that are observed.
 There are no numbers involved which means the data are subjective.
 Often these data are collected via employee surveys, interviews, and observations.
 Examples of qualitative data are why employees stay or leave an organization, the value of teamwork in an organization, the effectiveness of how a supervisor manages her direct reports, etc.